-- a.
-Holding a master's degree in the appropriate discipline - b.
-Completing graduate coursework in the discipline beyond what would be expected for a masters' degree - c.
-Holding appropriate professional licensure or certifications in the discipline - d.
-Achieving a leadership position in and/or honors and awards from a professional society or societies which indicates regional, national, and/or international peer recognition of professional accomplishments - e.
-Having professional work experience relevant to the faculty member's teaching assignments that are significant in level of responsibility and duration - f.
+- c.
+Holding a master's degree in the appropriate discipline - d.
+Completing graduate coursework in the discipline beyond what would be expected for a masters' degree - e.
+Holding appropriate professional licensure or certifications in the discipline - f.
+Achieving a leadership position in and/or honors and awards from a professional society or societies which indicates regional, national, and/or international peer recognition of professional accomplishments - g.
+Having professional work experience relevant to the faculty member's teaching assignments that are significant in level of responsibility and duration - h.
 Having already been promoted to the rank of Associate Professor